modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 - General Documentation Pages go under docs/pages.
 - Component Reference Pages go next to the component they document.
 - Every Page owns its public URL through config.path.
+- Prefer package-provided Atlas layouts for documentation sites.
+Use atlasDocLayout for general docs Pages and atlasHeroLayout for standalone docs home Pages unless I explicitly ask for a custom layout.
+- Pages using atlasDocLayout must export atlasDocComponents as components.
+Pages using atlasHeroLayout must export atlasHeroComponents as components.
+- Direct layout re-exports such as export { layout } from './layout.js' are supported when no local wrapper function is needed.
+- Atlas docs navigation Pages should set menu.iconName with a Bootstrap Icon name.
 - Prefer Markdown Pages for durable content.
 - Use JavaScript Pages only for request-time or programmatic rendering.
 - Keep the first version static unless the interview identifies real request-time behavior.
+- Static JavaScript Pages render once per concrete config.path during rocket build.
+Static Request Demo examples should point at concrete paths and avoid query-dependent output.
 - Do not invent extra Pages just to hit a count; create the smallest useful Page set for the visitor journey.
 - If this is component or Web Component documentation, create at least one Component Reference Page with a useful rendered example.
-- Add a local layout, styles, data files, public assets, Site Head Metadata, or deployment config only when the site decisions call for them.
+- Add a custom layout, styles, data files, public assets, Site Head Metadata, or deployment config only when the site decisions call for them.
+Custom-layout examples must explain component registration and icon-library setup for Rocket-owned components, including addBootstrapIconLibrary from @rocket/js/icons.js when the layout renders rocket-icon.
 - Configure Favicon Asset references only for files that actually exist under public/.
 - Do not enable sitemap or robots until the final production Site Origin is known and the site is ready for public crawlers.
 - Do not publish, initialize Git, or commit unless I explicitly ask.
+- Record Rocket package issues separately from project-local workarounds.

 Before building, summarize:
 - the decisions you learned from the codebase